When did people start to celebrate Christmas?

 An earlier Roman holiday

 Probably this was mainly because there was already an important Roman holiday at this time – Saturnalia, celebrating the god Saturn.
 Christian bishops were eager to replace Saturnalia with a Christian holiday.
+The reason the bishops gave was that people celebrated the Annunciation – Mary finding out she was pregnant from the angel – on March 25th, associating it with the spring equinox, and December 25 was about nine months later.

 How did people celebrate medieval Christmas?